syntek-lang/docs/spec/grammar/syntactic/expressions/await-expression.md

 # Await Expression

-An await expression waits for a suspension to complete, returning the value of the suspension when it's done.
+An await expression waits for a promise to complete, returning the value of the promise when it's done.
 You can only use `await` inside functions declared as async.
-Awaiting anything other than a suspension will throw an error.
+Awaiting anything other than a promise will throw an error.

 ## Structure